 A trending Edwardian outfit is the jumper dress worn over a modest blouse.
 Edwardian jumper dresses / pinafore dresses / suspender dresses came in many different shapes and styles.
 The one commonality was the sleeveless top and deep neckline exposing a blouse underneath.
 They were consider casual, sporty, or house dresses.

 I have a difficult time finding long jumper dresses.
 Occasionally I find 1980s jumper dresses in thrift stores or Etsy.
 That is what I used for my outfit below.
-It paired well with a white blouse, thrifted velvet hat and embroidered purse.
-If you can’t find a long jumper you could wear a shorter one over a skirt and blouse for a girl’s pinafore-apron effect.
+It paired well with a white blouse, thrifted velvet hat, and embroidered purse.
+If you can’t find a long jumper, you could wear a shorter one over a skirt and blouse for a girl’s pinafore-apron effect.

 1900s Daywear – Suit

 A three piece suit was another excellent option for the busy Edwardian woman.
-Often called Walking Suits, they were what women wore to run errands, perform volunteer work (suffragette!), travel, and play sports (riding, hiking, golf, etc)
+Often called Walking Suits, they were what women wore to run errands, perform volunteer work (suffragette!), travel, and play sports (riding, hiking, golf, etc).

 Recollections and Premier Victorian have excellent Edwardian suits.
 See more suits here.
-I have no had the luck of finding a good suit in thrift stores.
+I have not had the luck of finding a good suit in thrift stores.
 Sewing a suit from a pattern is usually the best option.

-For the Edwardian suffragette a good suit or skirt+blouse set is what most suffragettes would wear to a meeting or rally.
+For the Edwardian suffragette, a good suit or skirt+blouse set is what most suffragettes would wear to a meeting or rally.
 I happened to find a vintage Jessica McClintock linen suit (1980s does Edwardian) at an antique shop.
 The silhouette is better suited for the 1910s because of its linear shape, but the overall style is still Edwardian in nature.
-Be sure to add a “Votes of Women” sash or brooch.
+Be sure to add a “Votes for Women” sash or brooch.

 1900s White Tea Dresses